the-turing-way/the-turing-way/book/website/reproducible-research/overview/overview-barriers.md

 Even "standard" high performance computing, can be difficult to set up to be perfectly reproducible, particularly across different cloud computing providers or institutional configurations.
 _The Turing Way_ contains chapters to help data scientists learn skills in [reproducible computational environments](../../renv) including [containers](../../revn/renv-containers) such as docker and ways to [version control your software libraries](../../renv/renv-package).
-We are always [open to more contributions](https://github.com/alan-turing-institute/the-turing-way/blob/master/CONTRIBUTING.md) as the technology to support reproducible reserach in very large datasets or for complext modelling evolves.
+We are always [open to more contributions](https://github.com/alan-turing-institute/the-turing-way/blob/master/CONTRIBUTING.md) as the technology to support reproducible reserach in very large datasets or for complex modelling evolves.

 ## Being reproducible does not mean the answer is right